Tracy Mann

 Tracy Mann is an Australian actress and voice artist.
+She became known for playing deaf biker's moll Georgie Baxter in Prisoner.
 After appearing in a number of television series, she won an Australian Film Institute award in 1980 for the film Hard Knocks.
 She has also won awards for her work in the miniseries Sword of Honour and 2005 comedy film Hating Alison Ashley.

 Early life and education

-Born in Adelaide, South Australia, Mann first expressed interest in becoming an actress at the age of four.
+Mann was born in Adelaide, South Australia.

-She undertook dance classes from the age of seven and drama classes from the age of nine, learning mime, clowning and singing.
+She undertook dance classes from the age of seven and drama classes from the age of nine, learning mime, clowning, and singing.
 As a teenager she joined the Saturday Company, a branch of the State Theatre Company of South Australia (STCSA).
 Fresh from high school in 1973, she performed in Winnie the Pooh for Adelaide Festival Theatre and joined Actors Equity of Australia.

-She studied with Actors Studio in New York in 1989 and subsequently studied in London under Phillipe Gaulier in 1993.
+Mann studied with Actors Studio in New York City in 1989, and subsequently studied in London under Phillipe Gaulier in 1993.